A policeman in Egypt killed 2 Israelis and 1 Egyptian at a tourist site in Alexandria

 Sunday's attack came as Israel was battling Palestinian militants after a major incursion from Gaza.

-Egypt was the first Arab country to make peace with Israel in 1970s, and has long served as a mediator in the Israeli-Palestinian conflict.
+Egypt was the first Arab country to make peace with Israel in the 1970s and has long served as a mediator in the Israeli-Palestinian conflict.
 But anti-Israeli sentiment runs high in the country, especially during bouts of violence between Israel and the Palestinians.